 - Lack of Accountability: It can be difficult to trace a security breach or unauthorized configuration change in a manually managed environment.

 According to The SMB Group, approximately 87 percent of SMBs are using Managed Services and the cloud to support at least part of their IT infrastructure.
 Network-as-a-service (NaaS), a business model for delivering network services virtually over the Internet on a pay-per-use or monthly subscription basis, is becoming a popular alternative to in-house network management.
 To paraphrase TechTarget’s apt definition: “From the customer’s point of view, the only thing required is one computer, an Internet connection, and access to the provider’s NaaS portal.
 In essence, the network becomes a utility, paid for just like electricity or water or heat.
 Because the network is virtual, all its complexities are hidden from view.”

 Infinity, Inc. is the Savannah region’s leading provider of network services.
-Infinity’s networking experts can help you decide if a remotely managed networking solution is right for you, or if enlisting Infinity to manage your on-site network infrastructure is a better answer.
-To get a better understanding about how you can improve network management and the options to consider, get in touch with the experts at Infinity.
+Our networking experts can help you decide if a remotely managed networking solution is right for you or if enlisting someone to manage your on-site network infrastructure would serve your business better.
+To get a fuller understanding about how you can improve network management and the options to consider, get in touch with the experts at Infinity.